jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 ### 150. Why do these poles turn towards the poles of the Earth?

-These poles do not align with the parts of the Earth where the striped particles come from.
+These poles do not align with the parts of the Earth where the striated particles come from.

 <!-- , which would allow for their free passage, then  -->

-The striped particles that enter obliquely into the passages of the magnet exert a force on the magnet to maintain their straight-line motion until they bring the magnet back to its natural position.
+The striated particles that enter obliquely into the passages of the magnet exert a force on the magnet to maintain their straight-line motion until they bring the magnet back to its natural position.